Jithesh-D/Jithesh-D/README.md

 </div>

 # 💫 About Me:
-• 🌱 I recently completed 2 months of deep learning in MERN
+• 🌱 I recently completed 2 months of deep learning in MERN  <br>
-• 🚀 Currently building a full-stack app where students of campus can interact, update & connect - [Campus Connect-RVU](https://github.com/Jithesh-D/social-app-mern-stack)
+• 🚀 Currently building a full-stack app where students of campus can interact, update & connect - [Campus Connect-RVU](https://github.com/Jithesh-D/social-app-mern-stack)   <br>
-• 💻 All of my projects are available on [GitHub](https://github.com/Jithesh-D)
+• 💻 All of my projects are available on [GitHub](https://github.com/Jithesh-D)  <br>
-• 📊 Exploring AI applications in FinTech and Machine Learning
+• 📊 Exploring AI applications in FinTech and Machine Learning  <br>
 • 📬 Reach me at: jitheshd0006@gmail.com